Radicava Health Insurance Denial Scott Glovsky

 Amyotrophic Lateral Sclerosis (ALS) is a rare disease that attacks and kills the nerve cells that control voluntary muscles.
 Voluntary muscles produce movements such as walking, talking, chewing, and breathing.
 In patients with ALS, their nerves lose the ability to activate specific muscles, which causes the muscles to weaken and eventually become paralyzed.
 Early symptoms can include muscle stiffness, muscle twitches, increasing weakness, and muscle wasting.
 About half of patients with ALS will also experience cognitive difficulties.
 The most common symptom is muscle cramping and pain.
 The neuron damage will progress, and the patient will eventually lose the ability to speak, eat, move, and breathe.
 Once symptoms first appear, the life expectancy of an ALS patient is usually three to five years.
 Most patients will ultimately pass away from respiratory failure.

-Today, there are approximately 16,000 people in the United States who have ALS.
+Today, there are over 31,000 people in the United States who have ALS, and about 5,000 Americans are diagnosed with ALS annually.
 There are a few different classifications of ALS, depending on which nerves are primarily targeted in each person.
 The cause of ALS is also unknown, but scientists believe that in some cases there may be a genetic component.

 What is Radicava?